augustey/WebCheckers/docs/DesignDoc.md

 ![The WebCheckers Domain Model](domain_model.png)

 A User signs in by entering the login information.
 They can sign out, spectate a game or can join a checkers game with another player / AI.
 During the game either player may resign which ends the game.
 The checkers game uses a board, which is made up of spaces that can be dark or light, to play the game.
 The Spaces can hold pieces; the player can move their corresponding pieces.
+After a game is done the user can review the game.

 ## Architecture and Design